kasra28/kasra28/README.md

 ### an iranian coder in python
 ----------------------------------
 **my skills are**
-1. working with kali linux and most diffrent operating system like arch or debian base system **and working with a lot of hacking tools** --hacker --programer
+1. working with kali linux and most diffrent operating system like arch or debian base system **and working with a lot of hacking tools and programing**
 2. programing in python **python is my main programing language**
 3. coding in html and css **i make some website in my projects but i still learning css for more better coding**
 4. programing in ruby **i just know the basic in ruby**